Daphne Oram: Legacy

-Her work at the Radiophonic Workshop also helped pave the way for Delia Derbyshire, who arrived at the BBC in 1960 and later co-created the original Doctor Who theme music.
+Oram's work at the Radiophonic Workshop also helped pave the way for Delia Derbyshire, who arrived at the BBC in 1960 and co-composed the original Doctor Who theme music in 1963.

-She furthered music philosophy in her writings, and dedicated time to considering the human element in connection to sound and resonant frequencies.
+Oram furthered music philosophy in her writings, and dedicated time to considering the human element in connection to acoustics.
 In her unfinished manuscript, The Sound of the Past, a Resonating Speculation, she postulated that ancient civilizations might have done this to a highly evolved degree.
-In a letter to Sir George Trevelyan, Oram expressed hope that her wide-ranging work on Oramics would plant seeds that would mature in the 21st century.
+In a letter to Sir George Trevelyan, Oram expressed hope that her work on Oramics would plant seeds that would mature in the 21st century.

 The Daphne Oram Creative Arts Building at Canterbury Christ Church University was opened in 2019.

 Click tribute

-In its first show of 2012, the BBC television technology programme, Click, featured a piece about Daphne Oram and her synthesiser, mainly prompted by the three-part Oramics Machine being on display at the Science Museum, London, during a year-long exhibition on the history of electronic music.
-It showed the machine being installed in a large display cabinet, and described how it was no longer possible to play due to its fragile state.
+In its first show of 2012, the BBC television technology programme Click featured a piece about Daphne Oram, mainly prompted by the three-part Oramics Machine being on display at the Science Museum, London during a year-long exhibition on the history of electronic music.
+The programme showed the machine being installed in a large display cabinet, and described how it was no longer possible to play due to its fragile state.
 However, an interactive, virtual version of the machine has been created, which allows visitors to create their own compositions.
 The programme showed archive footage of Oram describing the process of what became Oramics, also showing her 'drawing' the music, then playing her machine.
-The piece was entirely positive and described her as an 'unsung hero' of electronic music.
+The piece described Oram as an 'unsung hero' of electronic music.